Dharma & Greg

 Dharma & Greg is an American television sitcom that originally aired on ABC for five seasons from September 24, 1997, to April 30, 2002, with a total of 119 episodes.

 The show starred Jenna Elfman and Thomas Gibson as Dharma and Greg Montgomery, a couple who married on their first date despite being polar opposites.
-The series was co-produced by Chuck Lorre Productions, More-Medavoy Productions and 4 to 6 Foot Productions (seasons 1-2 only) in association with 20th Century Fox Television.
+The series was co-produced by Chuck Lorre Productions, More-Medavoy Productions and 4 to 6 Foot Productions (seasons 1–2 only) in association with 20th Century Fox Television.
 The show's theme song was written and performed by composer Dennis C. Brown.

-Created by executive producers Dottie Dartland and Chuck Lorre, the comedy took much of its inspiration from culture-clash "fish out of water" situations.
+Created by executive producers Dottie Dartland and Chuck Lorre, the comedy took much of its inspiration from culture-clash fish out of water situations.
 The show earned eight Golden Globe nominations, six Emmy Award nominations, and six Satellite Award nominations.
 Elfman earned a Golden Globe in 1999 for Best Actress.

 Show summary

 Free-spirited yoga instructor/dog trainer Dharma Finkelstein and straight-laced lawyer Greg Montgomery marry on their first date despite being complete opposites.
 Their conflicting views lead to comical situations.
-Greg is an Ivy League graduate who was raised by wealthy, conservative parents.
-After graduation from Harvard and Stanford, he went to work with the U.S. Attorney's Office as a federal prosecutor in San Francisco.
-He then meets Dharma, who was raised by hippie parents.
+Greg is an Ivy League graduate who was raised by wealthy, conservative White Anglo-Saxon Protestant parents.
+After graduation from Harvard and Stanford, he went to work with the US Attorney's Office as a federal prosecutor in San Francisco.
+He then meets Dharma, a woman who was raised by hippie Jewish parents.
 They fall in love immediately and elope.
 Despite being totally different, their parents eventually learn to tolerate each other.